 Churn Rate

-The percentage of customers or subscribers who cancel or stop paying during a given time period.
+In SaaS, churn rate measures the percentage of subscribers who cancel or stop paying during a given period, typically expressed as a monthly figure.

 Churn rate tells you what percentage of customers you're losing each period.
 It's the single most important metric for understanding whether your SaaS business is growing sustainably or just running on a treadmill.